• Skip to primary navigation

 Road to the Sky Adventures, Selvatura Park and Reserva Santa Elena Bosque Nuboso

 We stayed at 2 Airbnbs in Monteverde that had awful roads.
 Awful.
 Like hitting your head on top of the car awful.
-These roads are the way to Finca Modelo and a neighborhood past the Santa Elena cemetery (Valle Bonito).
+These roads are the way to Finca Modelo.

 When it comes down to it, a 4wd or high clearance car is the safest option to get to Monteverde if you want to explore and drive yourself around.
-If you are staying at a hotel right in downtown or right off the main road, take Route 606 to Monteverde, park your car at the hotel, take taxis or and you can get there in a sedan.
+If you are staying at a hotel right in downtown or right off the main road and not planing to drive yourself to the reserves or explore, you can get there in a sedan.

-We do not recommend driving the sedan outside of the paved roads as it will have a hard time going up the steep mountain roads if you go outside of the Santa Elena town center and it will be easier to damage the car for all the potholes.
+We do not recommend driving the sedan outside of the paved roads as it will have a hard time going up the steep mountain roads if you go outside of the Santa Elena town center.
+It will be easier to damage the car for all the potholes.

 Additional Tips for Driving to Monteverde